giovannipbonin/ieee-program/README.md

 after accepting my full-time offer with my favorite startup in the world (Coursera), and I am going through it now (for fun) since practice is never too much, and some of this stuff I haven't had time to cover before, but it is well worth it to be good at what we do.

 So yes, it might be true that some of these things don't often show up in an interview.
-But that's until it does, and that happens to be you, and you start thinking to yourself DAMN this is my favorite company, I should really have spent that weekend learning about this, now I have to wait a year to reapply.
+But that's until it does, and you start thinking to yourself DAMN this is my favorite company, I should really have spent that weekend learning about this, now I have to wait a year to reapply.

 This is not the SAT or MCAT.
 The reason why software companies want us to know these subjects is because it is important